priyanka760/Spic-N-Rice/README.md

 # Spic-N-Rice
 I have created a static website for restaurant.
-I used Html, css, and azure static web app and also azure storoge accounts.
+I used Html, css, and azure static web app and also azure storage accounts.
-In tis website you can find the menu of our restaurant , higlights of restaurant and also you can contact us.
+In this website you can find the menu of our restaurant , highlights of restaurant and also you can contact us.
 I used Azure static web app for hosting and storage accounts for storing the source code.

 Project link( demo link): https://wonderful-glacier-0d5f75f10.2.azurestaticapps.net